agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 pre-populated with sample options.
 Before you start using CiviEngage, you need to review and modify the supplied options to meet your needs.

-Note that CiviEngage has been developed with the North American context;
+Note that CiviEngage has been developed within a North American context;
 if your organisation operates outside the USA you may need to customise the language but most of the concepts will be similar and useful to your organisation.

+!!! warning
-We strongly suggest that you do not delete any custom fields or custom field sets, since other features such as reports and searches may rely on these fields; deleting fields could potentially break these and other CiviEngage features.
+    It is strongly advised that you do not delete any custom fields or custom field sets, since other features such as reports and searches may rely on these fields; deleting fields could potentially break these and other CiviEngage features.

 To review the custom field sets, go to **Administer > Customize > Custom Data** in the navigation menu.